oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Restrictions on Usage: Any application supporting the use of JWTs
 * Intended Usage: Common
 * Contact Person: Atul Tulshibagwale

+## HTTP User Authentication Header
+The header name `txn-token` is proposed to be added to the HTTP User Authentication Schemes registry {{IANA.HTTP.AuthSchemes}}.
+This addition requires an IETF Review according to the process specified in {{RFC9110}} Section 16.4.1.
+The following clarifications are provided for that purpose:

+### Usage In Origin Server Authentication
+Txn-tokens are not expected to support and therefore not usable for Origin Server Authentication ({{RFC9110}} Section 11.6.1)

+### Usage in Proxy Authentication
+Txn-tokens are not expected to support and therefore not usable for Proxy Authentication ({{RFC9110}} Section 11.7.1)

+### No Caching
+Section {{no-response-caching}} specifies that responses MUST NOT be cached, satisfying this requirement for new HTTP Authentication Schemes.

 --- back